PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Binary runtime-shape alignment policy has a separate Torch-free owner in `pytorch_binary_policy.py`.
 It recognizes all-ones passthrough operands, compares materialized shapes with dynamic signatures and channel-first broadcast shapes, and selects the operand whose signature best anchors the declared output.
+The same owner decides whether every consumer can remain a channel-first binary op and whether a materialized channel-last alias can be omitted.
+Recursive alias elision is conservative at graph outputs and unsupported fan-out, and preserves the existing Transpose, Conv, spatial-reduction, unary, binary-broadcast, rank, layout, and cycle boundaries through injected capability callbacks.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are